sawetr/AI-generated-image-and-document-metadata_UWA/README.md

 Sawetr Suchit-rattanant
   - Design the project
+    - Select the component and tools for our application.
+    - Design the flow of data.
+    - Research and build sample.
   - Model selection and testing( model.py, metadata_output folder)
+     -
   - Planning evaluation methods and checking the model.
   - Checking all the process to make sure it work as design.
   - Provide the examples for each process.